nebari-dev/argo-jupyter-scheduler/README.md

 Jupyter-Scheduler creates and uses a `scheduler.sqlite` database to manage and keep track of the Jobs and Job Definitions.
 If you can ensure this database is accessible and can be updated when the status of a job or a job definition change, then you can ensure the view the user sees from JupyterLab match is accurate.

 > By default this database is located at `~/.local/share/jupyter/scheduler.sqlite` but this is a trailet that can be modified.
-And since we know where this database is, and it's accessible, we can update the database directly from the workflow it's self.
+And since we have access to this database, we can update the database directly from the workflow itself.

 To acommplish this, the workflow runs in two steps.
 First the workflow runs the notebook, using `papermill` and the conda environment specified.
-And second, depending on the status of this notebook run, updates the database with this status.
+And second, depending on the success of this notebook run, updates the database with this status.

 And when a job definition is created, a corresponding cron-workflow is created.
 To ensure the database is properly updated, the workflow that the cron-workflow creates has three steps.
 First, create a job record in the database with a status of `IN PROGRESS`.
 Second, run the notebook, again using `papermill` and the conda environment specified.
 And third, update the newly created job record with the status of the notebook run.